Aymen83/AspectWeaver/README.md

 ### 3. Configure Target Services (Crucial Step)

-For AspectWeaver to resolve handlers via DI, the class containing the intercepted methods **must** expose an accessible `IServiceProvider`.
+For Aymen83.AspectWeaver to resolve handlers via DI, the class containing the intercepted methods **must** expose an accessible `IServiceProvider`.
 This is a requirement of the framework's architecture.

 ```csharp
 public class MyService